Hawk-PDX/project-dev-resume/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Code of Conduct
+## Code of Conduct

-This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+This project adheres to the Contributor Covenant Code of Conduct.
 By participating, you are expected to uphold this code.

 ---